-Douglas J. Machinnitie Commissioner
+Douglas J. MacGinnitie Commissioner

 Department of Revenue

-Frank M. D'Connell
+Frank Al. G'Connell Director

 Administrative Division - Office of Tax Policy 1800 Century Blvd., Suite 15311 Atlanta, Georgia 30345-3205 (404) 417-6649

-July 24, 2012
+May 29, 2013

-Re: An Intangible Recording Tax Protest and Claim for Refund per O.C.G.A. § 48-6-76(c) in the amount of paid upon recording a security instrument representing a refinance with the Clerk of Superior Court, on March 13, 2012.
-Parties are and (Borrower) and (Lender) Dear Dear I have carefully considered your Protest and Claim for Refund of intangible recording tax per O.C.G.A. § 48-6-76(c) pursuant to the above-captioned matter.
+Re: An Intangible Recording Tax Protest and Claim for Refund per O.C.G.A. § 48-6-76(c) in the amount of paid upon recording a security instrument representing a refinance with the Clerk of Superior Court, on April 10, 2013.
+Parties are (Grantor) and (Grantee) Dear I have carefully considered your Protest and Claim for Refund of intangible recording tax per O.C.G.A. § 48-6-76(c) pursuant to the above-captioned matter.
 Your Protest and Claim for Refund plus all associated documents were considered in the review.
-It is my determination based on your request and accompanying documentation that your claim for refund in the amount of the second of the secon O.C.G.A. § 48-6-60 Definitions, at (1), (2) and (3), defines a "Collecting officer," an "Instrument" or "security instrument," and a "Long-term note secured by real estate," respectively.
+It is my determination based on your request and accompanying documentation that your claim for refund in the amount of its denied.
+The amount may not be refunded.
+O.C.G.A. § 48-6-60 Definitions, at (1), (2) and (3), defines a "Collecting officer," an "Instrument" or "security instrument," and a "Long-term note secured by real estate," respectively.
 O.C.G.A. § 48-6-61 provides in pertinent part that security instruments must be filed and the intangible recording tax paid no later than ninety days from the date of execution by the parties.
 The tax is imposed on each instrument at a rate of \$1.50 per \$500.00 or fraction thereof of the face amount of the note secured by the instrument.
-O.C.G.A. § 48-6-65(b) provides that "No tax shall be collected on that part of the face amount of a new instrument securing a long-term note secured by real estate which represents a refinancing by the original lender of unpaid principal on a previous instrument securing a long-term note secured by real estate if:" at (2)(A) "The new instrument contains a statement of what part of its face amount represents a refinancing of unpaid principal on the previous instrument..."
-Ga.
-Comp.
+O.C.G.A. § 48-6-65(b) provides that "No tax shall be collected on that part of the face amount of a new instrument securing a long-term note secured by real estate which represents a refinancing by the original lender of unpaid principal on a previous instrument securing a long-term note secured by real estate if:" at (2)(A) "The new instrument contains a statement of what part of its face amount represents a refinancing of unpaid principal on the previous instrument..." comp.
 R. & Regs. r.
-560-11-8-.05 Refinancing, at (1), holds that intangible recording tax is not required to be paid on the face amount of a new instrument securing a long-term note secured by real estate which represents a refinancing by the original lender and original borrower of unpaid principal of an existing instrument securing a long-term note secured by real estate, still owned by the original lender, if the intangible recording tax was paid on the original instrument or the original holder of the instrument was exempt.
+560-11-8-.05 Refinancing, at (1), holds that intangible recording tax is not required to be paid on the face amount of a new instrument securing a long-term note secured by real Page Two estate which represents a refinancing by the original lender and original borrower of unpaid principal of an existing instrument securing a long-term note secured by real estate, still owned by the original lender, if the intangible recording tax was paid on the original instrument or the original holder of the instrument was exempt.
 At (a): The new instrument must contain a statement of what part of the face amount represents a refinancing of unpaid principal.
 This information must be disclosed on the face of the instrument or in the alternative may be submitted in the form of an affidavit indicating which part of the face amount represents a refinancing of unpaid principal.
 An "Opinion of the Attorney General" holds as follows: